openharmony/docs/en/application-dev/security/dlp-guidelines.md

    fs.closeSync(file);
    ```

-6. Subscribe to and unsubscribe from the file open event for a DLP file.
+7. Subscribe to or unsubscribe from the DLP file open events.

    ```ts
    event(info: dlpPermission.AccessedDLPFileInfo) {